apnadkarni/blt/doc/treeview.rst

 *pathName* **bind** *tagName* ?\ *sequence*\? ?\ *cmdString*\ ?
   Associates *cmdString* with *tagName* such that whenever the event sequence given by *sequence* occurs for a node with this tag, *cmdString* will be invoked.
-The syntax is similar to the **bind** command except that it operates on **treeview** entries, rather than widgets.
+The syntax is similar to the Tk **bind** command except that it operates on **treeview** entries, rather than widgets.
 See the **bind** manual entry for complete details on *sequence* and the substitutions performed on *cmdString* before invoking it.